bobdavies2000/OpenCVB/README.md

 **RedCloud_ColorAndCloud:** *The output of the “BackProject_Full” can be input into the RedCloud image segmentation and the results are in the lower left image.
 Previously, the reduced point cloud was the source of all the RedCloud input – it is shown on the lower right image.
 With the latest version of OpenCVB, both the color data and depth data can be used to segment the image.*

-# Recent Changes –November 2022
+# 2022 November - Recent Changes

 -   Over 1300 algorithms are included with an average of 31 lines of code per algorithm
 -   A new series of algorithms using the “feature polygon” is available for use in camera stabilization and tracking.